 What are modules and credits?

 Students take a certain number of modules each semester.
-A module at the Faculty of Economics is usually a lecture or a seminar.
+A module at the Faculty of Business and Economics is usually a lecture or a seminar.

 Lectures are held in lecture halls.
 The professor stands at the front and covers a specific topic while the students take notes.
 At the end of the semester, they write an exam.
 In very large classes - particularly compulsory courses - up to several hundred students attend a lecture.
 In addition, there are usually one or two additional training events in which the contents of the lecture are repeated as examples.